itsabhinavjain/tools-and-config/neovim/README.md

+## Use case
-- Use for making quick edits to the markdown files from the terminal
+- Use for making quick edits to the markdown files from the terminal - Setup for Markdown editting (along with wikilinks)
+- Search : Folders, Files, Files (containing text)
+- Language servers

+## Customisation
 - Plugins
 	- Telescope - Use to search files and folders